 Off the back of his Formula 3 record and his speedy acclimatisation to the F1 cockpit, Daniel stepped up for 2010, becoming test and reserve driver for Scuderia Toro Rosso while also competing in the World Series by Renault.
 Daniel narrowly missed out on the FR3.5 title after impressive victories at Hockenheim, the Hungaroring, the Circuit de Catalunya and the showpiece round in Monaco.

-Daniel stayed with Toro Rosso for the 2011 season, advancing his education with regular drives in the first free practice sessions of grand prix weekends.
+He stayed with Toro Rosso for the 2011 season, advancing his education by regularly driving in free practice.
 He also raced a truncated campaign in FR3.5 and again won the prestigious Monaco Grand Prix support race, complete with pole position and fastest lap.
-These striking performances led to Daniel being loaned to Spanish F1 team HRT for the final 11 rounds of the 2011 F1 season.
-He made his F1 race debut at Silverstone, and strong performances for the backmarker led to confirmation of a race seat for Toro Rosso in 2012.
+These striking performances in the first half of the year led to Daniel being loaned to Spanish F1 team HRT for the final 11 rounds of the 2011 F1 season.
+He made his F1 race debut at Silverstone, and strong performances for the backmarker led to confirmation of a race seat with Toro Rosso in 2012.

-To the outside world, Daniel exceeded expectations in 2014 by proving a match for Sebastian but inside Red Bull Racing he did the job that was expected of him.
-Daniel didn't come into the team cold: he had tested our cars on many occasions; had frequently been our driver for live demo appearances and, perhaps most pertinently, had served his time as our simulator driver, logging long days in Milton Keynes, providing factory support as the race team travelled the globe chasing World Championship glory.
-To our engineers he was a known quantity: fast, intelligent and capable of providing the type of feedback that would prove crucial in a season liable to be dominated by technical development.
+To the outside world, Daniel exceeded expectations in 2014 but the view from inside was that he did the job as anticipated.
+He didn't come into the team cold: Daniel had tested our cars on many occasions, frequently been our driver for Live Demo appearances and, perhaps most pertinently, served his time as our simulator driver, logging long days in Milton Keynes, providing factory support as the race team travelled the globe.
+To our engineers he was a known quantity: fast, smart and capable of providing the type of feedback that proved crucial in a season dominated by technical development.

-Out of the car Daniel is a very laid back Aussie, keen on spending as much time as possible outdoors, always searching for the next adventure and eager to get into pretty much any sport you care to mention – but predominantly anything involving bikes or water.
+While clinical once the visor is down, out of the car Daniel is a very laid back Aussie, keen on spending as much time as possible outdoors, always searching for the next adventure and eager to get into pretty much any sport you care to mention – but predominantly anything involving wheels.